How to Rename a Column in SQL

 Also read: Java Identifiers: Definition, Syntax, and Examples

-Next, let's look at another way to rename a column name in SQL: using ALTER TABLE with CHANGE COLUMN.
+Next, let's look at another way to rename a column in SQL: using ALTER TABLE with CHANGE COLUMN.

 Here’s the syntax for renaming a column using CHANGE COLUMN: